 In particular, it is useful in forecasting revenue as it provides valuable data regarding potential customers’ spending habits and preferences.

 You may find that customers may be more interested in green solutions for their waste management needs.
 They could be interested in services that facilitate composting, recycling, and other sustainable waste management practices.
-Additionally, customers may be interested in more comprehensive waste management services that help them to reduce their overall waste production and disposal.
+Additionally, customers may be interested in more comprehensive waste management company that help them to reduce their overall waste production and disposal.

 A well-defined sales and marketing plan should include precise projections of the actions required to acquire and retain customers.
 It will also outline the necessary workforce to execute these initiatives and the budget required for promotions, advertising, and other marketing efforts.